Susan I. Jean

 My husband and I have lived on the Peninsula since 1992.
 We raised our daughters here, and have one daughter and two grandsons in the Tidewater area.
 I am struggling to re-learn playing music, the horn.
 I enjoy estate sales, minor league baseball (The Peninsula Pilots); college (Clemson) and pro (the Cleveland Browns, no jokes please) football.

 Robert T. Brooks

-I have lived all over the country, but for the last 10 years I have been a resident of the peninsula.
+I received my undergraduate degree from the University of Denver and my Juris Doctorate degree from the Appalachian School of Law.
+I have lived all over the country, but since 2005 I have been a resident of Hampton Roads.
 My family and I enjoy swimming, boating, camping, all sports, and spending time with loved ones.
-I have been a die-hard Denver Bronco fan since childhood, and a Virginia Cavalier fan by marriage.
+I have been a Denver Broncos fan since childhood, and a Virginia Cavalier fan by marriage.

-I look forward to many more years practicing law in Hampton Roads and welcome your call to see what I and The Heritage Law Group can do for you.
+I look forward to many more years practicing law in Hampton Roads and welcome your call to see what The Heritage Law Group and I can do for you.

 Jennifer D. Kahl

 I started working in geriatrics when I was 18 years old.
 I began as an activities coordinator at an assisted living facility and later received my certified nursing assistant license.
 These credentials landed me several jobs in hospitals and care communities while I attended college and law school.
 When deciding what area to practice after law school, elder law was the natural choice.